Women to march in hundreds of U.S. cities for third straight year

 In some cities, like New York and Washington, there will be more than one march or demonstration due to criticism that some Women’s March leaders are anti-Semitic - a charge those leaders have sought to dispel in recent interviews and statements.

 The marches also have been criticized as being not welcoming to conservative women, who may support Trump’s presidency and oppose abortion rights.
-The “March for Life” by anti-abortion campaigners was in Washington on Friday, attended by Vice President Mike Pence. [nL1N1ZI0W4]
+The “March for Life” by anti-abortion campaigners was in Washington on Friday, attended by Vice President Mike Pence.

 Leaders of Women’s March and March On say there is a role for everyone.